-At the informal stage your complaint should be raised and dealt with by the teacher concerned.
-If you proceed to the formal part of the process, the Principal will assume responsibility for the process, unless they are the subject of the complaint, in which case the Director will assume responsibility.
-Should it be necessary, the Director will be responsible for establishing a Complaints Sub-Committee to investigate and resolve the matter.
+At the informal stage your complaint should be raised and dealt with by the homeroom teacher of the grade concerned.
+If you proceed to the formal part of the process, the school directors will assume responsibility for the process, unless they are the subject of the complaint, in which case the general director will assume responsibility.
+Should it be necessary, the general director will be responsible for establishing a Complaints Sub-Committee to investigate and resolve the matter.